View all posts

 Syntho provides a smart synthetic data generation platform, leveraging multiple synthetic data forms and generation methods, empowering organizations to intelligently transform data into a competitive edge.
 Our AI-generated synthetic data mimics statistical patterns of original data, ensuring accuracy, privacy, and speed, as assessed by external experts like SAS.
 With smart de-identification features and consistent mapping, sensitive information is protected while preserving referential integrity.
 Our platform enables the creation, management, and control of test data for non-production environments, utilizing rule-based synthetic data generation methods for targeted scenarios.
 Additionally, users can generate synthetic data programmatically and obtain realistic test data to develop comprehensive testing and development scenarios with ease.

 Do you want to learn more practical applications of synthetic data?
-Feel free to schedule demo!
+Feel free to schedule a demo!